Chapter 2. The Telomere-to-Telomere Genome Project

 What Are They?

-These short arms contain clusters of ribosomal DNA (rDNA)—genes that encode ribosomal RNA (rRNA), a key component of ribosomes.
-Ribosomes are the molecular machines that read messenger RNA (mRNA) and build proteins.
-Each rDNA unit is about 45,000 base pairs long and is repeated dozens to hundreds of times.
+The short arms contain tandem arrays of ribosomal DNA (rDNA) — genes encoding ribosomal RNA (rRNA), an essential structural and catalytic component of ribosomes.
+Each rDNA unit spans approximately 45,000 base pairs and is repeated dozens to hundreds of times.

 Why Do We Need Them?